Organizations are just digging in with big data, and already portents of change are forming.

-So, what do you do as you continue your big data analytics rollout in the data center?#1-Rethink your asset planning
+So, what do you do as you continue your big data analytics rollout in the data center?

 Many sites have begun implementing big data processing clusters on x86-grade machines.
-But it isn't too early to start thinking about RISC-based systems, since they could be the future.
-This thinking needs to be in dollars and cents as well as in IT infrastructure integration and implementation terms-because big data processing (unless you are outsourcing your big data work to the cloud) requires "real" hardware.#2-Evaluate staff skills
+But it isn’t too early to start thinking about RISC-based systems, since they could be the future.
+This thinking needs to be in dollars and cents as well as in IT infrastructure integration and implementation terms-because big data processing (unless you are outsourcing your big data work to the cloud) requires “real” hardware.

 RISC-based platforms can run Linux-but they still represent a different hardware architecture that even the best automation cannot render entirely transparent.
-New IT system and administrative skills might be needed.#3-Check with your vendors
+New IT system and administrative skills might be needed.